Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 # Now when running this you should get the following error:
 #     lessc: no input files
 lessc

+# You will also want to install clean-css to minify your CSS
+sudo npm install clean-css -g
 {% endhighlight %}

 You may want to install `n` to keep your node install up to date.
 Here is an example of downloading and using n.